leo1mml/CryptoQuickView/README.md

 # QuickCryptoView

-QuickCryptoViewer is a simple app that allows you to quickly view the last prices for cryptocurrencies in USD.
+QuickCryptoView is a simple app that allows you to quickly view the last prices for cryptocurrencies in USD.

 ## Features